anthony-tricarico/BDTProject/README.md

 docker compose up --build -d
 ```

 This will build the project and start up all its components.
+In our tests, this took around 10 minutes with the longest build time being around 17 minutes, though based on your machine configurations you might get faster build times.

 ## Closing the app